Skip to main content

 Tools from the same provider share credentials:

-Example: If you have 5 GitHub tools in a bundle, you only need ONE GitHub credential.
+Example: If you have 5 GitHub tools in an MCP server, you only need ONE GitHub credential.

-Benefit: Easy to set up bundles with many tools from few providers.
+Benefit: Easy to set up MCP servers with many tools from few providers.

 Future feature: